-Since your device was stolen, here’s how you can block access:
+If your device was stolen or there is an unauthorized sign-in, here’s how you can block access:

-Since it’s likely that you would still be signed into a session, you’ll want to change your password on another device which will end all sessions.
+Since it’s likely that you would still be signed into a session on a stolen device, you’ll want to change your password on another device which will end all other active sessions.
 Here’s a Jane guide that goes over how to reset your password: Jane Guide - Changing Your Password

 Keep in mind that in order to change your password, you will need to enter your current password that you just used to sign in:

 Now, you may be wondering, why does Jane ask you to enter your “current password”?
 This is an extra feature we added to ensure that it is “you” that is wanting to change your password.
 Also given that you may have had your Jane account open, we wouldn’t want anyone to be able to change your password, and take control over your account.

 Once you reset your password, it will automatically log you out of all of your current active sessions as mentioned.

 Jane also tracks what active sessions you have open and you can check them by clicking on your name on the upper right-hand corner and selecting My Account: